-The internet is full of people questioning whether it is safe to travel to Kiev.
-The answer is yes – as long as you are sensible – as you should be when travelling to any city.
-Avoiding the troubled East of the country and the Crimea is wise but that is a fair distance from Kiev.
-Check the Government website for up to date advice.
+When I planned my trip to Ukraine in 2019 many people questioned whether it was a safe place to travel.
+The answer was yes – as long as you were sensible and steered clear of the troubled East of the country and the Crimea.
+I kept an eagle eye on the Government website for up to date advice.
 There did not seem to be a good up to date guide book for Kiev available so I used the internet and a five year old In your pocket guide as my main resources which was not ideal.

 GETTING AROUND/ PUBLIC TRANSPORT